 Make sure you put on gloves before you get started!

 Corte-Clean comes as a powder, and we’ll be mixing it with water to make a solution to spray on the dry deck.
 Dispense the powder into a pump sprayer: It’s basically a big bottle with a little pump that builds up pressure so you can spray the contents onto the deck.
 The pump sprayer is the easiest way to coat the deck evenly.
-Keep in mind that when you’re using a pump sprayer, you have to make sure all of the crystals are mixed into the water—otherwise they will get into your sprayer, clog it, and break it.
+Keep in mind that when you’re using a pump sprayer, you have to make sure all of the crystals are mixed into the water—otherwise they will get into your sprayer, and clog it.
 (That only happened to me with three-or-so pump sprayers before I learned my lesson.)
 Mixing with warm water will dissolve granules more quickly.

 There’s a little scoop in the bag to help you measure the Corte-Clean powder.
 The packaging says you should start with two to two-and-a-half scoops per gallon, and up to five (if your deck is in desperate needs of help).
 The Corte-Clean website has specific instructions for capped composite decking.
 For that kind of decking, you’re supposed to use one to two scoops.
 We tried it with one scoop, and then we moved to two because we needed that extra help.
 If you're not sure if your deck is capped composite or not, look at the exposed end of a board.
 Capped composite boards will generally have a hard, outer coating (like an M&M candy) surrounding the rest of the board.

 Step 4: Apply Cleaning Solution and Scrub Where Needed